lcsrodriguez/CuttingEdge-Milliman/docs/getting-started.md

 mdkocs build
 ```

+!!! note "Remark"
+    Check if all the requirements for the documentation generation are satisfied by running:
+    `pip3 freeze | grep mkdocs`

 !!! danger "Warning"
     One can retrive the built version of the documentation in `site/` which is programmed to never be pushed onto the online Git repo.